 Achenbach published a book of his jazz artworks in HEAR THIS BOOK/Achenbach in Chicagoland/Documentary Drawings 2012-2014.
 The book is a sketchbook document supported by quotes from the venue organizers and depicted musicians.
-The book is available at the Glen Ellyn Bookstore is hosting a book signing and performance on Nov 18th, 2014 from 6-8pm, also Ladies’ Night in Glen Ellyn.
+The book is available at the Glen Ellyn Bookstore is hosted a book signing and performance on Nov 18th, 2014 from 6-8pm, also Ladies’ Night in Glen Ellyn.
 In a sense, all the shows draw have been ‘jazz occurrences’ building up to the film and volumes with CDs of jazz in Chicago.
 He also illustrated Macbeth and Gilgamesh for the Chicago Public Schools in 2013/2014 with “Play in a Book.”

 Lewis Achenbach, founder and producer of the Jazz Occurrence, was born in Fayetteville, North Carolina, Fort Bragg in 1971.
 He has a BFA in Film/Animation from NYU.